 Fruits are an easy option which often require no or minimal preparation, they can be eaten raw, they are portable and they can be transformed into delicious beverages such as smoothies or an alternative meal in the form of fruit salad.

-Lightly boil or steam your vegetables to avoid losing the essential vitamins and minerals, or try a salad, traditional and Thai salads are available at most restaurants in Pattaya or you can have it delivered to your door by one of the many Pattaya food delivery services.
+Lightly boil or steam your vegetables to avoid losing the essential vitamins and minerals, or try a salad, traditional and Thai salads are available at most restaurants in Pattaya or you can have it delivered to your door.

 Herbs not only add flavour to your food, they are full of all the essential ingredients needed to eat to beat the heat, so don’t forget to add some marjoram, dill, basil and mint to your dish.